shiv24/URL-Shortener/README.md

 ## Overview

-This project serves as a proof of concept (POC) that enables users to transform lengthy URLs into short URL's similar to [bit.ly](https://bitly.com/).
+This project serves as a proof of concept (POC) for a service which allows a user to transform lengthy URLs into short URL's similar to [bit.ly](https://bitly.com/).
 This project follows a design and architecture aiming to minimize problems as the service scales to millions of users.

 ## How to test